cchulo-archive/cchulo.codes/README.md

 </p>

 <center>
- <h1>CChulo's Portfolio/Blog App</h1>
+ <h1>cchulo.codes web app</h1>
 </center>

 ---
 ## Description

-This is a .NET Core 3.1 based Web App with Angular 11 frontend.
+This is a .NET based Web App with an Angular frontend.
 The blog is powered by headless CMS, [strapi](https://strapi.io).

 ---